doums/milcheck/README.md

 #### Ready to shake..

 Rust is a language that compiles to native code and by default statically links all dependencies.
-Simply download the latest release of the precompiled binary [here](https://github.com/doums/milcheck/releases) and use it!
+Simply download the latest [release](https://github.com/doums/milcheck/releases) of the precompiled binary and use it!
 (do not forget to make it executable `chmod 755 milcheck`)

 #### Install from [crates.io](https://crates.io/crates/milcheck)